Burn Boot Camp Franchise Financial FAQ

 What kind of territory does a Burn Boot Camp franchise include?

-• If more than 50,000 people live within a three-mile radius, the protected territory is usually defined as the geographic area containing approximately 50,000 people.
+• If more than 50,000 people live within a three-mile radius, the protected territory is defined as the geographic area containing approximately 50,000 people.

-The final territory boundaries are determined during the site selection process and are defined in the franchise agreement.
+Final territory boundaries are determined during the site selection process and are defined in the franchise agreement.

 What training does Burn Boot Camp provide franchise owners?

-• Business operations and facility management
+• Business and People Operations

-Ongoing Education and Support
+Ongoing Education

 Do franchise owners need fitness experience?